-Our evaluation considered application malleability along two dimensions, i.e., N and B. However, the ideas presented throughout the paper can be extended to other resources, e.g., storage, or even exploit the malleability along the time axis.
+Our evaluation considered application malleability along two dimensions, i.e., N and B. However, a job-centric cloud allows the provider to exploit malleability across other resources and across time.
 Here, we briefly explore this opportunity.
-The idea is that if additional resources (beyond those needed to accommodate a given tenant's request) are available, the provider can devote these additional resources to tenant jobs, so that the job completion time is reduced.
-In this way, the resources used by the job can be reclaimed earlier and, hence, a larger number of requests can potentially be accommodated in the future.
+The provider can devote additional (idle) resources to tenant jobs, so that they complete before the desired time.
+In this way, the resources used by the job can be reclaimed earlier, and a larger number of requests can potentially be accommodated in the future.
 Tenants would benefit too since they would experience shorter than desired completion times.

-We denote this further selection strategy as Bazaar-T. The key difference between Bazaar-T and Bazaar-I is that the latter only considers tuples $\langle N, B \rangle$ that yield a completion time $T = T{desired}$ while Bazaar-T also consider tuples where $T < T{desired}$ .
-Among these, Bazaar-T selects the tuple that minimizes the product of the tuple resource imbalance and T. Figure 14 shows that, at high values of the target occupancy, exploiting time flexibility significantly improves the ability of the provider to accommodate more requests and, hence, the goodput increases.
-Bazaar-T is also beneficial for tenants as the median completion time is reduced by more than 50% and for 20% of the jobs the completion time is reduced by $\tilde{80}\%$ .
-In Figure 14 we also consider a naive approach, Strawman, that always selects the tuple that yields the lowest completion time, irrespective of the resource imbalance.
-Such a strategy performs poorly as it tends to over-provision the resources for the early requests, which reduces the ability to accommodate future ones.
+We denote this further selection strategy as Bazaar-T. The key difference between Bazaar-T and Bazaar-I is that the latter only considers tuples $\langle N, B \rangle$ that yield a completion time $T = T{desired}$ while Bazaar-T also consider tuples where $T < T{desired}$.
+Among these, Bazaar-T selects the tuple that minimizes the product of the tuple resource imbalance and T. Figure 16 shows that, at high values of the target occupancy, exploiting time flexibility significantly improves the ability of the provider to accommodate more requests and, hence, the goodput increases.
+Bazaar-T is also beneficial for tenants as the median completion time is reduced by more than 50%, and for 20% of the jobs the completion time is reduced by $\hat{80}\%$.
+In Figure 16 we also consider a naive approach, Strawman, that always selects the tuple that yields the lowest completion time, irrespective of the resource imbalance.
+Such a strategy performs poorly as it tends to overprovision the resources for the early requests, which reduces the ability to accommodate future ones.